karstendavidbakker/Prototype/README.md

     Please give critical feedback on decisions matrix flow chart  - might be some lines wrong or we could add stuff

+# Reflect on: At least 5 plausible options are
+clearly described, including 2 innovatives. (report requirement)

 <table>
   <tr>